Read more

 25 Implied 6-year graduation rate for Black and Latinx students who persisted from freshman to sophomore year at four-year public institutions.
 Sources:U.S. Department of Education, National Center for Education Statistics, Digest of Education Statistics, 2021 release of Tables 326.10, 326.30, and 306.50

-“I am profoundly grateful for the transformative experience I gained through Braven.
+“I am profoundly grateful for the transformative experience I gained through Braven at Rutgers-Newark.
 The lessons learned in mock interviews, career planning sessions, and resume building workshops have instilled in me the skills and confidence to step into the real world with a clear vision and purpose.
 I am excited to leverage these newfound strengths and embark on a fulfilling career journey.”

 –Leah Gomez